jjgoings/YaleCompChem/README.md

 # Submit Gaussian16 jobs for Yale's Chem 426/526

-This will install `gausub`, which is an easy submitter script for Gaussian jobs.
+This will install `gausub`, which is an easy submitter for Gaussian jobs on Grace.

 ## Install